-MIEEK's branch in Paphos covers the region's demand for vocational training since 2012.
-It started with 2 programs and is currently providing six, whilst two new ones are to launched.
+MIEEK's branch in Larnaca covers the region's demand for vocational training since 2012.
+It is providing seven programs and plans to launch new ones.

 The facilities are of high quality and fulfil the requirements of the programs, which meet the demands of the local industry.